felikcat/capstone-bindings-zig/README.md

 # capstone-bindings-zig

 ## Introduction
-Capstone natively works with Zig because of `translate-c`, but i always find it more pleasent to use Zig's features whenever i write anything, so i decided to create those bindings.
+Capstone natively works with Zig because of `translate-c`, but I always find it more pleasent to use Zig's features whenever I write anything, so I decided to create those bindings.

 ## Example
-Simple example, i believe i snatched it from some of the tests in capstone itself.
+Simple example, I believe I snatched it from some of the tests in capstone itself.

 ## Remarks
 > [!WARNING]